 NearSt pulls the analytics you see in MyShop directly from both Google and your live inventory data.

-'Impressions' are the number of unique visitors to See What's in Store or, for Local Ads, the number of times one of your products has surfaced as an ad on a page of Google search results.
+Impressions are the number of unique users viewing your Google Local Listings or, for Local Ads, the number of times one of your products has surfaced as an ad on a page of Google search results.
 Multiple daily visits by the same user are not counted here.

-'Clicks' represents how many times a product in See What's in Store or a Local Ad has been clicked on for more information.
+Clicks represent how many times a product listing (organic or paid) has been clicked on for more information.

 Why am I seeing peaks and troughs?